pymc-devs/pymc-examples/examples/generalized_linear_models/GLM-discrete-choice_models.myst.md

 $$ U = \beta_{oc}oc + \beta_{ic}ic $$

 then the marginal rate of substitution is just the ratio of the two beta coefficients.
-The relative importance of one component of the utility equation to another is an economically meaningful quantity even if the notion of subjective utility itself unobservable.
+The relative importance of one component of the utility equation to another is an economically meaningful quantity even if the notion of subjective utility is itself unobservable.

 $$ dU = \beta_{ic} dic + \beta_{oc} doc = 0 \Rightarrow
 -\frac{dic}{doc}\mid_{dU=0}=\frac{\beta_{oc}}{\beta_{ic}}$$